vxpm/cubenotes/src/introduction.md

 # Introduction

 This book is a collection of notes about the Nintendo GameCube, geared towards emulator development.
+Currently, it is not sufficient on it's own - please see [the resources page](resources.md) for more.

 > [!NOTE]
 > While information in this book is supposed to be correct, it might just not be!
 Documentation on